 Liturgy of the Word with Children

-Liturgy of the Word with Children offers children a unique opportunity to not only hear the Scripture readings at weekend Masses on a more age appropriate level, but also to do activities and ask questions about the readings.
-To volunteer, contact Veronica Meyer at 989-640-3016.
+Liturgy of the Word with Children offers children a unique opportunity to not only hear the Scripture readings at weekend Masses on a more age appropriate level, but also to engage in activities and discussion about the readings.
+To volunteer, contact Tracey Bergeron at 626-523-6616.